sal55/langs/MLang/Representations.md

 In this form also, if a project can work on multiple targets or OSes, all the resources are there to make it possible; it's the master version.

-### Amalgamated Source files ('OneSource')
+### Amalgamated Source files ('OneFile')

 A feature of **mm** compiler is to be able to take all input source and support files, and write them out as a single text file: `mm -ma prog` starts from `prog.m` which is the lead module, and produces `prog.ma`, containing all files needed.
 This is then very easy to upload, download, backup, email etc.

 I tend to use this form for distribution.
 Such a program is built using `mm prog.ma` instead of `mm prog`.

-But, where Multiple Sources include the optional modules when there is a choice (eg. special Windows or Linux modules), the OneSource version currently only includes the files needed for a specific target.
+But, where Multiple Sources include the optional modules when there is a choice (eg. special Windows or Linux modules), the OneFile version currently only includes the files needed for a specific target.
 (Because the is generated a couple of passes after the choice has been made, as it is to discover the support files needed, only known after parsing.)

 So I may tweak it to include all optional modules (and do something about the support files, used for **include strinclude bininclude**).
-Then the same OneSource file can work for more than one target; the choice is defered until the .ma file is compiled.
+Then the same OneFile version can work for more than one target; the choice is defered until the .ma file is compiled.

+### C 'OneFile' Format

+(This is something I used to do with some products that could target C: create a version of a program as a single, monolithic C source file.
+The aim was to make it as effortless as possible to build a project: as simple as compiling hello.c, and this was largely achieved.

+It was partly a reaction to the complex build systems I always encountered on open source projects, which rarely worked.

+But, while having such an option can be very useful, as matter of principle I prefer to have as little to do with C as possible.
+In any case, supporting a C target would compromise my language.)

 ### PCL Format (Intermediate Language)

 This is the source format of my IL, which is an optional output of my compiler.

-While source format (Multiple/OneSource) can still be portable across OSes and machines, PCL needs to be specific to an OS (because the choice of support module has been made, unless a more restricted OS-neutral module is used).
+While source format (Multiple/OneFile) can still be portable across OSes and machines, PCL needs to be specific to an OS (because the choice of support module has been made, unless a more restricted OS-neutral module is used).

-PCL however stays portable across machines and ABIs, although at present it only fully works for x64 running on Windows (such can programs still run on Linux-x64; see below).
+PCL however stays portable across machines and ABIs, although at present it only fully works for x64 running on Windows (such programs can still run on Linux-x64; see below).

 Yet, I probably will use PCL very little; it was mainly useful to help enforce the separation between compile backend and frontend.